 Now let’s start a profiling session (a timeframe during which dotMemory will collect memory usage data).

-- Click the Profile button and choose Standalone application which our Game of Life app is.
+Select Local on the left panel and in Profile Application, choose Standalone application which our Game of Life app is.

 - In Application, specify the path to our Game of Life executable.
 It is recommended that you always profile Release builds* of your app.